hmslima/sambahsacompletegrammar/sambahsa.md

 NOMINATIVE CASE
 ---------------

-Basicaly it is the subject of a sentence.
+Basically it is the subject of a sentence.

 **Ego / io {Ego / yo} –** I